 - Other educational events, such as an annual conference and ad hoc lectures.

 The network also launched the SCOPE (Stroke Community Outreach, Prevention and Education) program, which includes free community stroke risk screenings and informational sessions for kids and adults of the affiliates’ communities.
 To date, SCOPE has helped educate more than 42,000 people.

 “Our community outreach program is a very valuable component of what we do,” said Bellamy.
 “We find that many organizations struggle to build the acute care part of their stroke program, and layering in the community aspect can sometimes fall off if they struggle with resources.”

-“I think these certifications really speak to the strength of our network,” said Bellamy.
+Each stroke center level has a key role in our stroke system of care," said Bellamy.
+“I think these certifications really speak to the strength of our network."